dense-analysis/pricewarp/README.md

-# pricewarp
+# Pricewarp

-This project sets up a self-serve cyrptocurrency price alert and portfolio tracking system to keep track of cryptocurrency prices and how much money you have.
+A self-serve FOSS cryptocurrency price alert and portfolio tracking system.

+With this tool you can keep track of cryptocurrency price changes and your crypto portfolio, without having to share your private information with third parties.
+This project uses an AGPL licence to ensure that it will always be available for those who need it.
+No frontend frameworks are employed to complicate matters, and Go is used as the backend to ensure timely and reliable delivery of content.

 ![price alert list](https://user-images.githubusercontent.com/3518142/155859069-5bd83752-8201-444b-887a-1df436b3531b.png)
 ![portfolio](https://user-images.githubusercontent.com/3518142/155859067-be96392a-16e8-4bcc-9b1e-a1ba629af1b0.png)